Transfer-Recursive-Ensemble Learning for Multi-Day COVID-19 Prediction in India using Recurrent Neural Networks: Introduction

 \section{Introduction}

-The COVID-19 pandemic has placed India's relatively limited healthcare resource under tremendous pressure.
+The COVID-19 pandemic has placed India's relatively limited healthcare resources under tremendous pressure.
 Owing to the nation wide lockdown starting from 24 March 2020, imposed by the Indian government, the number of COVID-19 cases in the first wave were limited.
-However, with the opening up of the cities, its' transport systems and allowance of various festivities, India has faced a very severe second wave with the peak at almost 4 lakh new cases a day.
+However, with the opening up of the cities, its transport systems and allowance of various festivities, India has faced a very severe second wave with the peak at almost 0.4 million new cases a day.
 Although the peak seems to be over, the actual number of people to be affected in the coming days is very difficult to determine.
-There had been an exponential rise \cite{mondal2020fear} of new cases in the second wave and as of 13 August 2021, there are close to 4 lakh active COVID-19 cases in India.
+There had been an exponential rise \cite{mondal2020fear} of new cases in the second wave and the third wave and as of 24 July 2022, there are close to 0.15 million active COVID-19 cases in India.

+COVID-19 has disrupted demand projections, which help merchants and providers of consumer products and services determine how much to purchase or create, where to purchase goods, and how much to promote or sell.
+During the early stages of the pandemic, abrupt curfews and a migration to working from home prompted panic purchases of various food products and household supplies.
+Some things were sold out, while others remained on the shelf.
+Insecurity abounds today on several levels.
+Certain items, such as toilet paper and frozen foods, are still scarce.
+Food retailers are stocking seasons' worth of basic necessities rather than days' worth in order to best prepare for winter season, when there could be a return of illnesses and people are anticipated to stay at home.
+Amidst all this, there are speculations of what the next pandemic would be.
+The COVID-19 pandemic has showed each country their limitations.

 According to a worldwide trend, we can simply state that our existing medical capacity cannot meet the high health demands caused by the coronavirus pandemic \cite{pandey2020}.
-The existing circumstances imply that availability of hospital beds, ICU beds, fans, PPEs and qualified medical staff across the country are likely to be depleted.
-We already have reached our limits on important medical equipment and in the context of the second wave, it is therefore challenging for authorities to supply all sectors of society with required healthcare services.
+Infectious diseases often rise to pandemic level whenever the risk factors simultaneously happen.
+The circumstances can affect the availability of hospital beds, ICU beds, fans, PPEs and qualified medical staff across the country.
+It is therefore challenging for the authorities to supply all sectors of society with the required healthcare services.
+Indian medical system had similarly collapsed during the second wave of COVID-19 infection due to the high hospital admission rate.